 We need a new bible to explains what we now know of the origins

 of the universe, the earth, life, man, morality, and our challenges Not

 to continue to deceive our children, hold back education,

-cultural conflict, and deny the callenges we face.
+continue cultural conflict, and deny the challenges we face.
 It should replace

 not just the Christian Bible, but any other 'sacred' texts that